ubsuny/ShallowWater-CP2P2024/tensorflow.md

 ## Features

-- **Data Loading**: There were three datasets namely small, medium, and large datasets.
+- **Data Loading**: There were three datasets namely small, medium, and large datasets which are available in the folder [tf_dataset](https://github.com/ubsuny/ShallowWater-CP2P2024/tree/main/src/tf_dataset).
 These dataset images are to detect the handwritten numbers from 0 to 9.
 And the dataset is in grayscale.
 I used the largest dataset.
 Load large training and validation datasets from Google Drive.
 - **Model Training**: Train a neural network with varying sizes of hidden layers.
 - **Performance Visualization**: Visualize training and validation loss across epochs to evaluate model performance.
 - **Data Visualization**: Generate histograms and scatter plots to explore the dataset.